KxSystems/docs/docs/license/gcp.md

     You shall not, and shall not permit any third parties to, directly or indirectly, export, reexport, or release any Regulated Software to any jurisdiction or country to which, or any party to whom, the export, reexport, or release of any Regulated Software is prohibited by applicable federal or foreign law, regulation, or rule.
 You shall be responsible for any breach of this section 11.4 by its, and its successors’ and permitted assigns’, parent, affiliates, employees, officers, directors, customers, agents, distributors, resellers, or vendors.

-39. **General.** This is the only Agreement between User and KX relating to User’s access to the Kdb+ Software.
+39. **General.** This is the only Agreement between User and KX relating to User’s access to the kdb+ Software.
 The parties to this Agreement are independent contractors.
 The parties to this Agreement do not intend that any term of this Agreement will be enforceable by any third party or person who is not a party to